111 W. Montgomery Avenue

 State of the System, 1950-1954

-Despite the Rosenwald schools built in the 1920s and the equalization of pay for teachers in 1937, the black portion of the segregated school system was still struggling in the 1950s.
+Despite the Rosenwald schools built in the 1920s and the equalization of pay for teachers in 1937, the black portion of the segregated school system was still struggling by the 1950s.
 The overcrowded high school in Rockville had been replaced by Lincoln High School, which in turn quickly became overcrowded.

 The new Carver High School was built in Rockville in 1951, but it was still the only local option for high school education for black students (the Lincoln building became the Jr. High when Carver was built).
 Many students from more remote parts of the county were simply unable to attend due to the impracticality of hours-long bus rides in each direction (bus rides which drove past multiple white-only high schools on the way to Rockville).

 Several of the black communities were still using one-room schoolhouses with outdoor privies and wood stoves for elementary-age children.
 By this time, the Rosenwald schools were aging and suffering from lack of maintenance.
 The per-student funding provided by the County for the black schools worked out to less than half of the funding it provided per-student for white schools.
 Often the black schools would run out of money before the school year was over, and be forced to close early.
 This constant lack of support affected materials as well as buildings: